CelineWW/MechaCar_Statistical_Analysis/README.md

 - Use t-test to determine the statistical difference between the PSI mean of current manufacturing lots and the population
 - Design a statistical study to compare vehicle performance of the MechaCar vehicles against vehicles from other manufacturers.

-## Linear Regression to Predict MPG
+## Linear Regression to Predict MPG[[Link](https://github.com/CelineWW/MechaCar_Statistical_Analysis/blob/main/Screenshots/Linear%20Regression%20to%20Predict%20MPG.png)]

 ![Linear Regression to Predict MPG](https://user-images.githubusercontent.com/105877888/188210992-da1ad51c-7f3d-4f85-918b-763fab69bed8.png)